 Mary Marshall, PhD ('18)

-Mary Marshall graduated from Purdue with a dual-title degree in Human Development and Family Studies and Gerontology in 2018.
+Mary Marshall graduated from Purdue with a dual-title degree in Human Development and Family Science and Gerontology in 2018.
 She is currently an Assistant Professor of Gerontology at California State University Long Beach.
 Mary does qualitative research on social health and wellbeing in older adults and age-friendly spaces in communities.

 How did you become interested in gerontology?

-When I was in my undergraduate program at Bowling Green State University, I majored in Human Development and Family Studies because I knew I wanted to help people.
+When I was in my undergraduate program at Bowling Green State University, I majored in Human Development and Family Science because I knew I wanted to help people.
 I wasn’t sure exactly which direction I wanted to go in, until my outstanding advisor and professor introduced me to gerontology.
 I volunteered time in a senior facility, read articles, and talked to her over coffee about the issues facing older adults.
 I loved the idea that I was studying a field I would be lucky to join at some point in my life!

 What do you remember best about your time in the Center on Aging and the Life Course?